Erika Goldring/Getty Images

 He remains the most successful black country singer of all time.
 In 1993, he officially became one of the country music industry’s elite when he became a member of the Grand Ole Opry, only the second African American to be so honored.
 In 2000, he was inducted into the Country Music Hall of Fame.

 Pride is a pioneer in other ways, too.
 He has spoken openly about his battles with bipolar disease and depression, for which he has been treated since 1968.
 Despite his health struggles, his octogenarian status isn’t slowing him down.
 He’s now a minority owner of the Texas Rangers and annually joins the team for a few spring training workouts.
-And he’s still singing — in November, he joined an all-star collection of country stars who belted out a medley during the opening number at the CMA Awards, and he has tour dates booked all spring with his longtime backing band, the Pridesmen.
+And he’s still singing — in late 2016, he joined an all-star collection of country stars who belted out a medley during the opening number at the CMA Awards, and he continues to tour with his longtime backing band, the Pridesmen.

 Discounts & Benefits